-- Click on the blue Select file button.
-This will open the file browser on your device.
-Choose the image or the PDF file and press Open.
+- Click on the blue Select file button, choose the image (or the PDF file), and press Open.

 - Choose the target language and the format you want the output to be.